Hope for Anorexia

 Our Approach to Help and Healing

 Covenant Counseling offers individuals and families help with anorexia and other eating disorders.
-Our ReVive Program is a team approach involving several areas.
-Usually in consultation with a physician, counseling for the affected individual, for the family or spouse, and with a dietitian are all scheduled.
-The program offers all involved hope for recovery and a right relationship with food.
+Usually in consultation with a physician and a dietician, counseling for the affected individual, as well as for the family or spouse, is often needed.
+We can help with recovering a right relationship with food.

 If you would like to make an appointment with one of our counselors, or have any questions, please call 205-879-7500.
 If you would like to email us, please complete the contact form below.